+We get asked this question A LOT.
+What is freelancing?
 The term freelancer refers to someone who “is self employed and not necessarily committed to a particular employer long-term”.
 This has been around for a long time and is more common in some sectors than others.

 When you look into our industry of Technology, most commonly people will work full time for a single company for an average 3 years minimum.
-Then get bored or want more money.
+Then they get bored or want more money.
 The solution to this is to spend weeks speaking to recruiters as they give you the same boring sales pitch about a “really innovative company” with a “flexible working environment”.

-There are pros and cons to this as well of course, it might take you a while to find your next contract, you don’t have the benefits of a perm role such as sick pay and holiday pay.
+There are pros and cons to this as well of course.
+It might take you a while to find your next contract, you don’t have the benefits of a perm role such as sick pay and holiday pay.
 But all in all contracting has a better reputation in Tech.
 Who ruins it though?
 Shoddy contract recruiters who mess people around delaying an easy process.

-The biggest benefit of freelancing is that you aren’t restricted to one employer, you can work across multiple different projects from different clients at once as long as all agreed upon work is completed on time.
+The biggest benefit of freelancing is that you aren’t restricted to one employer.
+You can work across multiple different projects from different clients at once.
+As long as all agreed upon work is completed on time.
 This completely eliminates the issue of perm employees who get bored of the same thing, in the same office everyday for years.

-This is exactly what we’re trying to do with Gigged.ai and I myself am very excited to see how the freelance community in the UK grows over the next 10 years especially within the tech industry.
+This is exactly what we’re trying to do with Gigged.AI.
+I myself am very excited to see how the freelance community in the UK grows over the next 10 years especially within the tech industry.

 The possibilities are limitless with the way remote working has improved over the last year and a half.
 So now you know the answer to the question, What is freelancing? what are you waiting for?